International Estate Planning

 Also, a joint and survivor annuity is an alternative to a QDOT.
 The portion of the annuity that constitutes principal is not subject to estate tax when paid to the non-citizen spouse.
 Lastly, an annuity enables a spouse to transfer more than the annual exclusion to their non-citizen spouse gift tax free.

-Wealth management families are no longer relegated to one city or even one country.
+Affluent families are no longer relegated to one city or even one country.
 Due to the ease of overseas travel or intra-family cultural diversity, families are increasingly mobile on a worldwide scale.
-It is important to understand the complexities attendant with this lifestyle so as to avoid both unexpected pitfalls and unforeseen tax consequences.
+Thus, it is important to avoid both unexpected pitfalls and unforeseen tax consequences.

 |Decedent||Surviving Spouse||Annual Marital Gift Tax Exclusion - 2013||Avail. of Gift-Splitting to a Third Party||Avail. of Gift Tax Annual ($14,000) Exclusion||Decedent’s Estate Tax Applicable Exemption - 2013||Estate Tax Unlimited Marital Deduction|